 The potential to earn a good living in business is obviously pretty high.
 Indeed, on its surface, business is largely about the creation of wealth.
-This means a business degree or an MBA can provide a clear path to a great career and high earning potential.
+This means a business degree or an MBA can provide a clear path to a great career in business or many other fields with high earning potential.
 But this is also where the sheer popularity of the business degree can be considered a drawback.
 Without a doubt, this degree places you in a huge pool with tons of other candidates, almost 400,000 more every year in fact.
 How can you avoid treading water with the rest of the flock?
 Well, bear in mind that the median salary can vary significantly for different business-related roles.
 Check out the stats from the Bureau of Labor Statistics for a sense of which are among the better-paying roles in business, then set your sights on the one that best combines your passion and skills with your desired earning potential.
 Also bear in mind that there are additional steps you can take to improve your earning potential.

 4. Get Certified